A teacher presents to a class.

 General Education Requirements

-Please select below to view details and requirements for your general education requirements:
+Please select below to view details and requirements for your general education requirements.
+Students who matriculated prior to 2023 should consult their Academic Catalog for their specific Gen Ed requirements.

 General Education 2016 Capability Information and Worksheet:

-For students who have matriculated at the College in Fall 2016 or later, the following General Education 2016 requirements are:
+For students who have matriculated at the university in Fall 2016 or later, the following General Education 2016 requirements are:

 I. Take: One-semester First Year Seminar and Two semesters of First Year Writing.
 Transfer Students: This requirement may also be fulfilled by: